Image file formats

 Figure 1

-Note, that despite the apparently benign nature of tacking a representation of pixels from a file and putting it on a screen, image libraries have a long history of security bugs, including disastrous ones.
+Note that despite the apparently benign nature of tacking a representation of pixels from a file and putting it on a screen, image libraries have a long history of security bugs, including disastrous ones.

 1 WebP

 WebP image format is supported on most modern browsers.
 Notably, things that are not browsers are a bit crap at WebP, so chat programs and feed readers fail to create thumbnails of websites using WebP.
 Probably they will only support GIF89a until the end of time.
-That is why sometime the page previews for this site look a bit crap; I use WebP quite a lot.
+That is why sometimes the page previews for this site look a bit crap; I use WebP quite a lot.

-Famous webP security vulnerability: CVE-2023-4863; tl;dr all software using WebP before 2023-09-14 was vulnerable to remote code execution.
+Famous WebP security vulnerability: CVE-2023-4863; tl;dr all software using WebP before 2023-09-14 was vulnerable to remote code execution.

 2 AVIF